Access to Portland Aerial Tram is restricted.

 - Shriner’s Hospitals for Children – Portland employee cards

 - Patients of OHSU, VA Portland and Shriner’s Hospital

-Tram operators will not allow more than 10 people at a time to ride in each of the two cabins, down from a normal capacity of 79 people per cabin.
-This limit was first implemented on Monday, and is intended to enable passengers and tram operators to implement the social distancing guidance the governor and public health officials have established.
+Limited passengers.
+Tram operators will not allow more than 20 people at a time to ride in each of the two cabins, down from a normal capacity of 79 people per cabin.
+This helps passengers and operators to implement physical distancing guidance the governor and public health officials have established.

 General public ticket sales for the tram are expected to resume once risks of COVID-19 subside and hospital visitation restrictions are lifted.